zenhob/hcl/README.markdown

 ### Resuming a Timer

-You can easily resume the last stopped timer:
+You can resume a stopped timer.
+Specify a task to resume the last timer for that task:

     $ hcl resume
+    $ hcl resume @xdev

 ### Date Formats